issalig/OpenVideoModulator/README.md

 Usage should be straightforward: just provide power (make sure to match the polarity!) and video signals to the board, then get your output from the other side.
 Note that the *sync* input requires a *composite sync* signal.

+## Problems and troubleshooting

+If you get BW image check AD724 soldering.

+In case of noise, check or change capacitors.

+## Known issues

+Quality is not the best.
+On my CPC I get black areas on the right side of characters.
+If you know how to solve just tell it and we will improve the design.

 ## License
  Do whatever you want with it but give me credit.